mahdaleni/Pain-Management-Tracker/README.md

 # Pain-Management-Tracker
 Simple HTML/JS app for tracking pain on the body using browser database.
-Utilizes Jquery &amp; Twitter Bootstrap
+Utilizes Jquery &amp; Twitter Bootstrap.
+Runs on client side only, no server required.

 For easy tracking of pain in the body for future analysis.